r-lib/pkgdepends/README.md

 - Includes a dependency solver to find a consistent set of dependencies.
 - Supports CRAN and Bioconductor packages automatically.
 - Supports packages on GitHub.
+- Supports packages in git repositories.
+- Supports package bundles or files on the web.
 - Supports local package file and trees.
 - Supports the `Remotes` entry in the `DESCRIPTION` file.
 - Caches metadata and downloaded packages via